-Yesterday some of us were lucky enough to watch the National Stereoscopic Association’s Keynote Speaker Denis Pellerin, from the London Stereoscopic Company, give a very interesting talk entitled ‘Ghosts in the Stereoscope and Other Special Effects’.
+Yesterday some of us were lucky enough to watch the National Stereoscopic Association’s Keynote Speaker Denis Pellerin, from the London Stereoscopic Archive, give a very interesting talk entitled ‘Ghosts in the Stereoscope and Other Special Effects’.
 He showed mostly Victorian stereoviews from Dr. May’s collection and the special effects were just incredible considering how long ago they were made.
 You could see through transparent 3-D ghosts and sometimes witness the terrified reactions of the other people in the scene making it all look very convincing; they were quite rightly extremely popular at the time and still are today.

 I decided now would be the perfect time to show how you can make your own modern ghost stereoviews using digital cameras, analogue cameras and Photoshop or other image editing software/apps.
-The London Stereoscopic Company’s Instagram page was also asking for people to make their own ghostly stereoviews and submit them for the October 2020 gallery, which you can view here.
+The London Stereoscopic Archive’s Instagram page was also asking for people to make their own ghostly stereoviews and submit them for the LSC’s October 2020 gallery, which you can view here.

 DIGITAL CAMERA GHOST STEREOVIEWS

-To make the ghost appear more solid you can get the model to stay for longer in the shot, if however they just look like a solid person covered in a bedsheet you can get them to move away sooner.
+To make the ghost appear more solid you can get the model to stay for longer in the shot, if, however, they just look like a solid person covered in a bedsheet, you can get them to move away sooner.
 Definitely experiment with different exposure times, camera settings and length of the model being in shot to find your happy ‘medium’ (teehee).

 And to show you that this took some experimenting to get right I’m adding a fail below – you can see I crouched in the wrong place on one of my first attempts, didn’t have a long-enough exposure so you can see some odd movement and also a lump of a hiding ghost on the floor.
-With no real background and because I stayed too long in the shot the nearly-transparent ghost wasn’t exactly amazing:
+With no real background and because I stayed too long in the shot, the nearly-transparent ghost wasn’t exactly amazing:

-I aligned the stereoviews and almost put them behind the stereo-window using StereoPhoto Maker, a tutorial on using this free program can be found here.
+I aligned the stereoviews and almost put them behind the stereo-window using StereoPhoto Maker; a tutorial on using this free program can be found here.

 You can also make two or more separate sequential stereoviews with a single camera, one for the background and the others for the ghostly effects on top and use photo editing software to combine them – see further below under the Photoshop section.